Canada PR and IRCC processing times

 - File completeness and complexity.
 Incomplete or complex applications take longer, and a request for more information can add weeks or months.

 - Processing office and country.
-The same permit can show very different times depending on the responsible visa office and country-specific demand.
+The same permit can show very different times depending on the responsible visa office and country-specific demand, which is why a study permit or work permit timeline shifts so much by location.

 - Extra steps.
 Biometrics, background checks, security screening and the medical exam can each extend a timeline beyond the headline figure.